sadik7375/qtec_problem_1/README.md

 ## My project features:
 1. User Authentication with registration and login
-2. Authenticate user only create, update, delete, search his notes
+2. Authenticate user only create, update, delete, search his notes app
-3. For user friendly UI(bootstrap),user can user easily.
+3. For user friendly UI(bootstrap),user can use easily.

 ## How to install my project: